Samkough/msu-chatroom/README.md

-# msu-chatroom
+# MSU ChatRoom
-Creating a chatroom that can handle multiple clients for my final group project in CSIT340 - Computer Networks.
+Creating a chatroom that can handle multiple clients for my final group project in CSIT340 - Computer Networks, taken at Montclair State University.